 Animal Behavior: Concepts, Methods, and Applications, 2e by Shawn E. Nordell & Thomas J. Valone.
 Oxford University Press (publisher), 2016.

-A copy of this textbook is on reserve at the Marston Science Library.
+A copy of this textbook is NOT on reserve at the Marston Science Library due to COVID-19 restrictions.
 We will have additional readings as well, distributed via Canvas.

 B. Course Website (e-Learning)